anito/woocommerce-gutenberg-blocks/README.md

+# Highligt Special (Unique) Products

+- based on Custom Product Metas
+- currently it only works in conjunction with another WP Plugin (Spine App) for configuring the necessary Product Metas

 # WooCommerce Product Blocks

 Feature plugin for WooCommerce + Gutenberg.
 This plugin serves as a space to iterate and explore new Blocks for WooCommerce, and how WooCommerce might work with the block editor.